Self-Stabilization: The Implicit Bias of Gradient Descent at the Edge of Stability: The Predicted Dynamics and Theoretical Results

 Furthermore, for any vector-valued function $v(\theta)$, we define $v_t^\perp := P_{u_t}^\perp v(\thetad_t)$ where $P_{u_t}^\perp$ is the projection onto the orthogonal complement of $u_t$. \end{definition}

 We also define the following quantities which govern the dynamics near $\thetas_t$. \begin{definition} Define

 Furthermore, we define

 \end{definition} Recall that $\alpha_t$ is the progressive sharpening force, $\beta_t$ is the strength of the stabilization force, and $\delta_t$ controls the size of the deviations from $\thetad_t$ and was the fixed point in the $x$ direction in \Cref{sec:ode_potential}.
-The scalars $\beta_{s \to t}$ capture the effect of the interactions between $\nabla S$ and the Hessian.
+In addition, $\beta_{s \to t}$ admits a simple interpretation: it measures the change in sharpness between times $s$ and $t+1$ after a displacement of $\nabla S_s^\perp$ at time $s$.
+Unlike in \Cref{sec:heuristic} where $\nabla S^\perp$ is always perpendicular to the Hessian, the Hessian causes this displacement to change at every step.
+In particular, at time $k$, it multiplies the displacement by $(I - \eta \nabla^2 L_k)$.
+The displacement after $t$ steps is therefore